AgaToma/PopPersonality/README.md

 </ul>
 <h1>Testing<h1>
 <h2>Accessibility</h2>
 Care was taken to ensure sufficient level of accessibility and user friendliness by using semantic HTML elements, aria-labels, appropriate color contrast, different hover and active states, sans serif font.
 Accessibility was tested during the project creating as well as upon completion with [Wave](https://wave.webaim.org/) - Web Accessibility Evaluation Tool.
-No errors were detected.
+No errors were returned, however there was an alert about a missing fieldset around input/label fields in answer-box div.
+This was fixed by adding a hidden fieldset and legend tags for screenreaders to improve accessibility.

 ![Accessibility index](docs/testing-images/access-index.JPG)
 ![Accessibility quiz](docs/testing-images/access-quiz.JPG)